vfarcic/vfarcic.github.io/ai/abstracts/tracing.md

 **Target Audience:** Platform engineers, SREs, and developers building or operating AI-powered applications in cloud-native environments.

 **Takeaway:** Attendees will understand how to apply OpenTelemetry tracing to AI agents and gain practical knowledge for implementing observability in their AI systems.

+## Short Abstract

+Building AI agents means taming uncertainty.
+You can't predict what users will ask, which context gets sent to LLMs, which tools execute, or what responses emerge.
+How can we debug what we can't see?

+We solved this using OpenTelemetry tracing for distributed systems.
+When requests bounce between microservices, functions, and APIs, tracking their journey is critical.
+AI agents present the same challenge—interactions flow between users, agents, LLMs, and tools in unpredictable sequences.

+OpenTelemetry is becoming the standard for AI observability, with GenAI semantic conventions and native support in major AI frameworks.

+You'll learn how OpenTelemetry captures AI agent interactions, the GenAI semantic conventions, practical implementation patterns, and debugging multi-agent systems with distributed traces.
+Plus, how to integrate AI observability into your Kubernetes monitoring stack with real-world examples of troubleshooting autonomous agents and RAG pipelines in production.

+## Benefits to the Ecosystem

+This talk directly benefits the CNCF community by bridging cloud-native observability practices with the rapidly growing AI workload landscape.
+As organizations deploy AI agents on Kubernetes, they need observability solutions that integrate seamlessly with their existing monitoring infrastructure.
+By demonstrating how OpenTelemetry (CNCF graduated project) extends naturally to AI observability, this session helps platform engineers and SREs leverage their existing expertise and tools for emerging AI use cases.
+It promotes standardization in AI observability through CNCF projects, preventing fragmentation and proprietary lock-in.
+Additionally, it strengthens OpenTelemetry's position as the universal observability standard by showcasing its applicability beyond traditional distributed systems to modern AI architectures running on Kubernetes.

+## Open Source Projects Used

+- OpenTelemetry (CNCF Graduated)
+- Kubernetes (CNCF Graduated)
+- Jaeger (CNCF Graduated)